 - 1. Inspect the visible ends of all four resistors. - 2.
 Resistor is faulty if there are any signs of discolouration or overheating. - 3.
 Break the electrical circuit by removing fasteners from one resistor of each pair.
 Store fasteners and washers. - 4.
 Measure the total resistance of both resistor pairs, using the ohms range of a digital multmeter. - 5.
-Resistors are faulty if the total resistance of a resistor pair is outside the range 240 Ω ± 10 %.

-- 6. If any resistor is faulty, replace all four resistors: - a.
+Resistors are faulty if the total resistance of a resistor pair is outside the range 100 Ω ± 10 %. - 6.
+If resistors are faulty, replace all four resistors: - a.
 Remove the fasteners from the existing resistors. - b.
-Label and disconnect the six exciter rotor winding leads from the insulated terminal posts. - c.
-Label and disconnect the two main rotor winding leads from the terminals on the rectifier plate. - d.
+Label and disconnect the six exciter rotor winding leads at the insulated terminal posts. - c.
+Label and disconnect the two main rotor winding leads at the terminals on the rectifier plate. - d.
 Disconnect a lead from both varistors to allow the rectifier plates to be removed separately. - e.
 Note the rotational position of the rectifier plates.
-Use a 5 mm Allen key to remove four M6 x 120 fasteners at the non-drive end (NDE), and both plates (complete with diodes) from the exciter rotor. - f.
-Cut off the leads connecting the bases of both resistor pairs. - g.
-Remove each resistor: - a.
-Resistors may disintegrate during removal.
+Use a 5 mm Allen key to remove four M6 x 120 fasteners and both plates (complete with diodes) from the exciter rotor. - f.
+Cut the leads and connecting the bases of both resistor pairs. - g.
+Remove each resistor: - Resistors may disintegrate during removal.
 Position covers and vacuum extraction to collect any ceramic fragments. - b.
-At the NDE, align the cylindrical removal tool squarely onto the base of the resistor. - c.
+At the NDE, align the cylindrical removal tool squarely over the threaded terminal and onto the ceramic body of the resistor. - c.
 Strike the free end of the tool sharply with a hammer to break the glue seal and then drive the resistor out of the hole towards the drive end. - h.
 Use a round file to remove resin from the rotor core holes.
-Clean with a lint-free cloth. - Loose fit a replacement resistor into each cleaned hole to check that all resin has been removed. - i.
-Refit both rectifier plate assemblies onto the exciter rotor. - k.
-Replacement resistors are supplied in pairs with joined leads.
-Offer up the pair to the chosen holes: The resistors of a pair must not align to the same rectifier plate. - I. Apply 2 gm of epoxy and insert the resistor pair into a rotor core holes, threaded post towards the rectifier plate position.
-Rotate the resistors to spread the epoxy evenly.
-Position the resistor base flush with the core.
-Wipe off excess epoxy. - m.
-Repeat with the other replacement resistor pair. - n.
-Leave the epoxy to cure. - o.
-Apply thread lock, then fit a spring and flat washer, and a nut onto the M6 threaded post of each resistor.
+Clean with a lint-free cloth. - i.
+Loose fit a replacement resistor into each cleaned hole to check that all resin has been removed.

+- j.
+Apply 2 gm of epoxy and insert a replacement resistor into a rotor core hole, threaded post towards the rectifier plate position.
+Rotate the resistor to coat its surface evenly.
+Position the resistor so its base protrudes 3 mm from the core. - k.
+Repeat with the remaining three replacement resistors. - I. Leave the epoxy to cure. - m.
+Fit a nut and a spring and flat washer on the M6 threaded post of each resistor. - n.
+Refit the complete rectifier assembly onto the exciter rotor. - o.
+Apply thread lock and fit a flat washer and stover nut on the M6 threaded post of each resistor.
 Ensure good electrical contact with the rectifier plate. - p.
-Apply epoxy to the circular bosses of two cable carriers and push fit into holes in the exciter rotor core and secure both lead assemblies to them with heat-stabilised cable ties (052-45016). - 7.
-Replace both varistors with a matching pair (same type, same manufacturer and same voltage grading: A, B, C, D, E, F) (see below). - 8.
-Replace all diodes (see below). - 9.
-Reconnect and check that all leads are secure, washers fitted and fasteners tight.
+Refer to the images and the steps below to finish and secure the resistor leads.